zhujun98/recastx/docs/docs/performance_consideration.md

 only 32.
 We expect a significant performance boost on a GPU node with a decent number of threads.

 The 3 GB/s throughput was measured using a projection size of 512 x 512 pixels and 500 projections per scan.
-The throughput will decrease as the total size of data per scan increases since the performance does not scale linearly.
+The throughput will decrease as the total size of data per scan increases since the performance (in particular the preprocessing part on CPU) does not scale linearly.
 If you need a high throughput with large projections sizes and/or large numbers of projections per scan, it is recommended to down-sample the projections, which can be configured in the GUI.

 ## Visualization